KomputeProject/kompute/README.md

 ## Principles

 * Non-vulkan naming convention to disambiguate Vulkan vs Kompute components
+* Extends the existing vulkan API with a simpler compute-specific interface
-* BYOV: It would play nicely with existing applications with a bring-your-own-Vulkan design
+* BYOV: Play nice with existing Vulkan applications with a bring-your-own-Vulkan design
 * TODO

 ## Getting Started